2006 UK & Ireland Greyhound Racing Year

-The 2006 UK & Ireland Greyhound Racing Year was the 81st year of greyhound racing in the United Kingdom and Ireland.
+2006 UK & Ireland Greyhound Racing Year was the 81st year of greyhound racing in the United Kingdom and the 80th year of greyhound racing in Ireland.

 Summary

 The 2005 English Greyhound Derby champion Westmead Hawk became only the fourth greyhound in history to win the Derby for a second time emulating the achievement of Mick the Miller (1929 & 1930), Patricias Hope (1972 & 1973) and Rapid Ranger (2000 & 2001).
 Returning from winter rest the Nick Savva trained greyhound lost to Fear Me, in the final of the BGRB Scottish Derby before creating his own piece of history.

 Westmead Hawk suffered a serious injury later in the year which resulted in him missing the 2006 Irish Greyhound Derby, an event that was won by Razldazl Billy trained by Dolores Ruth.
 Westmead Hawk was duly voted the Greyhound of the Year.
 Charlie Lister was Greyhound Trainer of the Year.

 Tracks

 Rye House Stadium, built in 1935, closed for good on the 15 November, just two years after re-opening.